Michigan’s Mission

 The group of students learned from Ford experts and Head of Sustainability Communications and Advocacy at Ford, Artealia Gilliard.
 (Dr. Imani M. Cheers)

 The group started its adventure at the Living Roof and the Dearborn Truck Plant Visitor Center.
-Our trip included a walking tour around their on-site orchard, learning about their beehives and ponds, and about the wildlife preservation systems they have in place to ensure the plant’s surrounding plants and animals stay happy and healthy.
-We then went behind the scenes to learn more about Ford’s environmental initiatives and sustainable designs, particularly in relation to their F150 truck.
+Their trip included a walking tour around their on-site orchard, learning about their beehives and ponds, and about the wildlife preservation systems they have in place to ensure the plant’s surrounding plants and animals stay happy and healthy.
+They then went behind the scenes to learn more about Ford’s environmental initiatives and sustainable designs, particularly in relation to their F150 truck.
 The F150 is almost entirely made of aluminium — a metal that Ford says is lightweight, strong, and, of course, 100% recyclable.
-We even got to observe the assembly line of workers on the factory floor who take the cars from basic parts to a finished product.
+The group even got to observe the assembly line of workers on the factory floor who take the cars from basic parts to a finished product.

 For this experiential reporting trip, each student was given a challenge: Pitch, prepare and produce a 60 second vertical video for social media about one of five randomly assigned tech start-ups and initiatives.
 Newlab, Michigan Central, Voltpost, Intermode and Shandoka Electric Motorcycle were available for brief interviews after a full itinerary of site visits.